- 1. One Piece, Eiichiro Oda

 If you too are otaku – obsessed with this aspect of pop culture, you will appreciate our paying homage to these titles:

-Now that you have an expanded list of manga to explore, it would be a cinch to read manga online!
+Now that you have an expanded list of manga academia to explore, it would be a cinch to read manga online!
+And if you end up loving them to death, what with all the avant-garde and anime productions to follow too, then you may also want to cast your eye over collectables and more hero memorabilia on Amazon!

-And did you know that reading manga can help you learn the Japanese language?
-Of course, you would have to buy manga magazines in Japanese and know a bit about the language…
+And did you know that reading manga books can help you learn the Japanese language?
+Of course, fans or beginners would have to buy manga magazines in Japanese and know a bit about the language but many rate this is a great and fun way to learn...

 That’s something Superprof tutors can help you with!